iconify/website/docs/usage/svg/index.md

 - There can be multiple entries for each icon.
 While this can be solved with SVG sprites, it is not always possible.
 - Deep DOM tree and large document size.

+### Security

+Additionally, there could be security concerns.

+SVG from untrusted sources should never be embedded in HTML.
+SVG can include scripts, links to external resources (fonts, other images) that could potentially be used for tracking.

+All icons in Iconify packages pass very strict validation, so they do not contain any potentially harmful content, such as scripts and external resources.

 ## Usage